kingslingshot/kingslingshot/README.md

-- 👋 Hi, I’m @kingslingshot,
-- 👀 I’m interested in sports, weightlifting, mixed martial arts and cloud computing - oh Jeep offroading and ATVs
-- 🌱 Cloud computing enthusiast with heavy exposure  to AWS, Azure and GCP as well  as cybersecurity red team practices/certified ethical hacking
+- 🌱 Cybersecurity professional with heavy interesting in ethical hacking and defensive countermeasures, Sprinkle of red teaming and coding.
-- 💞️ I’m looking to collaborate on any cloud computing projects to polish my skills and add to portfolio
+- 💞️ I’m looking to collaborate on any security POC projects to polish my skills and add to portfolio
 - 📫 How to reach me - LinkedIn.com/in/sdsjr

 <!---